Local coverage

 Project conversations across Triangle and Durham County.

 Coverage depends on independent provider availability.
-Each page below explains useful housing and site context for that community.
+Below, each community's page walks through the housing stock and site conditions that typically shape a job there.

 Chapel Hill